HimeV/Hime-V-s-Mod-List/README.txt

 01: Enhanced Big Breasts (EBB) - BODY MOD (Hysts most supported Body mod, based on VTK so any mod compatable with VTK is compatable with this) https://www.nexusmods.com/cyberpunk2077/mods/4654
 02: -KS- Solo Body 2.0 (Make V a muscle mommy, warning does require refits) https://www.nexusmods.com/cyberpunk2077/mods/15869
+03: MORE REALISTIC BUTT - RB (Keeps the vanilla breast size but gives you a better butt and thighs) https://www.nexusmods.com/cyberpunk2077/mods/4420
+04: Enhanced Big Breasts (EBB) (Gives you larger breasts, can be combined with #03) https://www.nexusmods.com/cyberpunk2077/mods/4654
+05: PUSH UP - Enhanced Big Breasts Body Mod (EBBP) (A reimagining of #03 and #04, with a more bra-like breast position) https://www.nexusmods.com/cyberpunk2077/mods/9083
+06: Enhanced Vanilla Body (EVB) (Hysts take on the vanilla body, complete with new textures) https://www.nexusmods.com/cyberpunk2077/mods/11489